Get My Top 25 Viral Recipes!

 How to Make It — Four Simple Steps

-Step 1: Brown the beef and soften the onion.
-Set your Dutch oven or heavy pot to medium-high heat.
-Add the ground beef and let it develop a real, golden-brown color.
-Add the chopped onion and cook until soft and translucent.
+Brown the beef.
+Set a large Dutch oven or heavy pot to medium-high heat.
+Add the ground beef and cook for about 5 minutes without breaking it up too early — let it get some color.
+Drain off any excess fat, then add the chopped onion and cook until soft and translucent.

 Bowl of homemade spaghetti sauce over noodles with a spoonn and fork for serving.